-2.3.1 ALTERNATIVE 1 - ISSUANCE OF AN AUTHORIZATION WITH MITIGATION MEASURES
+2.3.1 ALTERNATIVE 1 - ISSUANCE OF AN AUTHORIZATION WITH MITIGATION MEASURES monitoring measures and reporting requirements set forth in the proposed Authorization, subject to changes based on consideration of public comments.

 The Proposed Action constitutes the Preferred Alternative.
-Under this alternative, we would issue an Authorization (valid from November through December 2015) to Lamont-Doherty allowing the incidental take, by harassment, of marine mammals subject to the mandatory mitigation and monitoring measures and reporting requirements set forth in the proposed Authorization, subject to changes based on consideration of public comments.
+Under this alternative, we would issue an Authorization (valid from January 1 - March 31, 2016) to Lamont-Doherty allowing the incidental take, by harassment, of marine mammals subject to the mandatory mitigation and